laserpilot/ofxCoreImage/README.md

 ofxCoreImage
 ============

-This gives you several classes to easily use OSX's Core image filters within openFrameworks
+This gives you several classes to easily use OSX's Core image filters within openFrameworks 0.8.0+

-CURRENTLY A WORK IN PROGRESS - DON'T USE IN PRODUCTION YET
+CURRENTLY A WORK IN PROGRESS - Beware using in real productions yet - there are some memory leaks with the BoxBlur and ZoomBlur filters that are inherent in OSX.

-This lets you really easily implement Core Image Filters into OF programs on OSX only.
+This addon lets you really easily implement Core Image Filters into OF programs on OSX only.
 The document "CIFilters.txt" gives you a list/attributes/description of all possible built in filters.
-EVentually more filters will be built out into their own class.
+You can also make your own classes for third party filters like those from FX Factory.

-I would use my example file as a starter template for your own project for now
+I would use my example file as a starter template for your own project for now:

-If starting a project from scratch you will need to add QuartzCore to your project in build phases
+If starting a project from scratch you will need to add QuartzCore to your project in build phases!

-You will also need to use a GLUT window and the main and app files need to be .mm's
+This is also not currently working inside the default GLFW window, so you will need to build using the older GLUT windows